Lovers in Paris (Philippine TV series)

 Lovers in Paris is a 2009 Philippine television drama series broadcast by ABS-CBN.
 The series is based on the 2004 South Korean drama series of the same title.
 Directed by FM Reyes, it stars KC Concepcion, Piolo Pascual and Zanjoe Marudo.
-It aired on the network's Primetime Bida line up and worldwide on TFC from September 28 to December 11, 2009, replacing Tayong Dalawa and was replaced by Boys Over Flowers: One More Time.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 28 to December 11, 2009, replacing Tayong Dalawa and was replaced by Habang May Buhay.

 Premise

 A story of three people will discover the complexities of love.
 For Vivian, love is the greatest thing to give and to receive.
 For Carlo, love is but a responsibility.
 For Martin, love is self-gratification.
 Despite their different views, these three will learn go through a life-changing experience when their paths cross in Paris.